NovelQA/novelqa.github.io/README.md

 }
 ```
 # 📮 Contact

-We welcome contributions to improve this dataset!
+If you have any questions or feedback, please feel free to reach out wangcunxiang@westlake.edu.cn or ruoxining@outlook.com.

-If you have any questions or feedback, please feel free to reach out at wangcunxiang@westlake.edu.cn.
+We welcome suggestions and contributions in any aspects to improve this dataset.

 # 🎨 Website Template